MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/delegate-ad-fs-pshell-access.md

 ## Operational instructions

-After it is set up, JEA logging and auditing can be used to determine the if the correct users have access to the JEA endpoint.
+After it's set up, JEA logging and auditing can be used to determine if the correct users have access to the JEA endpoint.

 To use the delegated commands: